-You’re about to go and introduce yourself to someone, and you freeze.
-Your brain goes into overdrive, and you start to panic: What do I say?
+You’re about to introduce yourself to someone, and you freeze.
+Your brain goes into overdrive, and you start to panic.
+What do I say?
 What will they think?
 What if I say the wrong thing?
 Will I end up embarrassing myself?
-This is a common phenomenon known as approach anxiety, which can be defined as an irrational fear that can stop you from engaging in conversation with strangers.
+This can be a common phenomenon known as approach anxiety, which can be defined as an irrational fear that can stop you from engaging in conversation with strangers.
 It generally causes you to overthink and fear most interactions.

 Why Do We Feel Approach Anxiety?

-We must recognize that approach anxiety is a completely normal human response to a situation we deem to be high-pressured.
-It occurs when we overthink the potential outcome of an interaction and blow it out of proportion in our minds.
-The fear of the unknown is a great motivator to do and—in the case of approach anxiety—to not do certain things.
-Therefore, we are closing ourselves off to potentially life-changing connections by listening to the emotional side of our brain versus the rational one.
-We are hardwired to believe that first impressions are everything, even if that’s not necessarily true.
+Approach anxiety can be a normal human response to a situation we deem to be high-pressured.
+It typically occurs when we overthink the potential outcome of an interaction and blow it out of proportion in our minds.
+The fear of the unknown can be a great motivator to do and—in the case of approach anxiety—to not do certain things.
+Therefore, we may be closing ourselves off to potentially life-changing connections by listening to the emotional side of our brain versus the rational one.
+We tend to be hardwired to believe that first impressions are everything, even if that’s not necessarily true.

-That puts a lot of pressure on us to respond in a way that we deem appropriate when first meeting someone, when in reality we have no idea what the other person would deem “the right way.”
-We are presenting ourselves to someone that we are interested in, so it makes sense that we want to show our best side.
-However, it is important to remember that anxiety about what might happen during these interactions is more likely cause your worst fear to come true.
+That can put a lot of pressure on us to respond in a way that we deem appropriate when first meeting someone when in reality, we likely have no idea what the other person would deem “the right way”.
+We may be presenting ourselves to someone we are interested in, so it can make sense that we want to show our best side.

-Fortunately, approach anxiety is a self-created phenomenon.
-It is a psychological barrier which we have put in place.
-This means that because we’re the ones who created it, and the ones who can stop it.
-Psychological hurdles only become real if we allow them to.
-When we feel approach anxiety, our irrational brains are assuming the worst possible outcome of a situation.
-We are letting our insecurities, and our nervousness be the guiding narrators of our story.
+Approach anxiety tends to be a self-created phenomenon.
+It can be a psychological barrier we’ve put in place.
+This can mean that because we’re the ones who created it, we may also be able to stop it.
+Psychological hurdles may only become real if we allow them to do so.
+When we feel approach anxiety, our irrational brains are usually assuming the worst possible outcome of a situation.
+We may be letting our insecurities and nervousness be the guiding narrators of our story.